Lasker Clinical Research Scholars Program at the NIH

 What we seek:

-In order to assure the programmatic appropriateness of the proposed research to the goals of the NIH intramural research program, candidates must obtain a Letter of Support, which will then be included with the full application.
-Applicants must submit a Biosketch, and a summary of research interests that includes an abstract of the proposed research.
+We strongly recommend that interested candidates submit a Letter of Intent, so that we can provide feedback on the programmatic appropriateness of the proposed research to the goals of the NIH intramural research program.
+Applicants should submit a Biosketch, and a summary of research interests that includes an abstract of the proposed research.
 The summary should be no more than 2 pages.
-Applicants whose research is relevant to the intramural research program will be provided with a Letter of Support.

 What to expect:

-The Scientific Directors of the 15 participating NIH Institutes and Centers will review the Requests.
-Those candidates whose research interests are a programmatic fit for the intramural program will be provided with a Letter of Support.
-The Letter of Support must be included with the full application materials.
-The deadline for submitting the full application is July 29, 2014.
+The Scientific Directors of the 12 participating NIH Institutes and Centers will review the Letters of Intent.
+We will notify candidates whether their research interests are a programmatic fit for the intramural program.
+The deadline for submitting the full application is August 27, 2015.